jupyter-book/mystmd/docs/frontmatter.md

   - boolean (true/false) - flags any corresponding authors
 * - `email`
   - a string - email of the author, required if `corresponding` is `true`
+* - `website`
+  - a string - website or homepage of the author
 * - `roles`
   - a list of strings - must be valid [CRT Contributor Roles](https://credit.niso.org/)